 Classical music demands only two things from a person who is passionate about this art- relentless zeal and constant engagement.
 Also, the classic nature of the music mainly focuses on melodic development which springs from a devout mind.
 Whereas, the ground of rhythm of the music are balance, skill, and knowledge.

-It is closely connected to the wonders of nature.
+It is closely in connection with the wonders of nature.
 While the different ragas derive their magic from the different seasons, and colours of the natural world.
 There are fixed compositions that can be altered within the structure of notes, as per the mind of the artist.
 Thus, this enables the artist to enjoy the freedom of his own.

 Geographically, the division of traditions of Indian classical music are into the North India and South India.
 There isn’t much difference as they have the same roots and concepts but the many intricacies involved are north-south apart.
 Also, in both traditions, different types of instruments are used.

 To learn the Indian traditional music one needs to spend years with his ‘Guru’, enabling the student to grasp the morals and principles behind the very music of life.
 In order to understand classical music thoroughly, a person must learn to observe and imbibe.
 Also, listening, memorizing, and contemplating the teachings of his guru, results in a brilliant musician who is capable of inspiring the entire humankind through his art.